-This section describes the configuration of the Avaya SBCE necessary for interoperability with the Session Manager and the TDC Business Trunk system.
+This section describes the configuration of Avaya SBCE necessary for interoperability with the Session Manager and MTS SIP Trunk Service.

-In this test configuration as shown in Figure 1, the Avaya elements reside on the Private side and the TDC Business Trunk system resides on the Public side of the network.
+Avaya elements reside on the Private side and the MTS SIP Trunk Service resides on the Public side of the network, as illustrated in Figure 1.

 Note: The following section assumes that Avaya SBCE has been installed and that network connectivity exists between the systems.
-For more information on Avaya SBCE, refer to the documentation listed in Section 11 of these Application Notes.
+For more information on Avaya SBCE, see relevant product documentation references in Section 11 of these Application Notes.

 7.1.
-Log in Avaya Session Border Controller for Enterprise
+Log into the SBCE